welbhen/design-patterns-java/readme.md

 #### Builder Pattern

-User a Builder Class to create the Object you need.
+Use a Builder Class to create the Object you need.

 * "Avoid complex constructors".

+#### Singleton Pattern

+* "Violates the single responsibility principal": a Singleton Class is responsible for the logic AND also responsible for ensuring it has only on instance.
+* "Classes that use a Singleton are tightly coupled to it".